Ayush76a/CarApp/README.md

   - Node.js and Express for creating the server and API endpoints
   - MongoDB for storing car and user data
   - JWT for secure user authentication
+  - Cloudinary SDK and Multer for file upload

 ## Future Enhancements